sjtalkar/milestone2_waterwells_deepnote/doc/assets/reservoir.md

 ## How to download?
 The `ReservoirDataset` class in the `/lib/reservoir.py` custom library is designed to load the reservoir stations data and geospatial information from the local `/assets/inputs/reservoir/` folder.
-If they are not found the data are downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide some prepackaged datasets.
+If they are not found the data are downloaded from an AWS S3 bucket (which is publicly available) where we provide some prepackaged datasets.
 Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

 ### Original web scrapping
 Web scraping was employed to scrape data over multiple years.
 The data is only available from April 2018 through 2022